mishoo/UglifyJS/README.md

 ##### mangle

- - `except` - pass an array of identifiers that should be excluded from mangling
+ - `reserved` - pass an array of identifiers that should be excluded from mangling

  - `toplevel` — mangle names declared in the toplevel scope (disabled by default).